Are you looking for a screw-free solution to connect two pieces of wood? If you have access to a laser cutter, we might have just the thing for you.

 The example design (side table):

-Tips for using the hammer joint
+Tips for Using the Hammer Joint

 The design of the joint is influenced by the thickness of the material you are using.
 It is important to select the appropriate version that suits your material.
 While I have tested various thicknesses and material combinations, you may need to make slight adjustments to the design based on your machine and intended use.

 I intentionally designed the joint with a continuous outer perimeter (contour).
 This means that the cuts between the wedge and tenon are actually two closely spaced cutting lines.
-This is a consequence of modeling the joint in 3d, where the parts need to be watertight solids.
+This is a consequence of modelling the joint in 3d, where the parts need to be watertight solids.
 From my experience, having a continuous contour also improves precision and quality during laser cutting.
 The laser can complete the entire joint in one operation, rather than jumping between separate lines.

 If you decide to incorporate this joint into your own design, you will need to find a method to replicate it in various locations in your drawing.
 The specific approach will vary depending on your CAD program and your skill level.
 A 2D CAD tool like AutoCAD or Rhinoceros3D is highly recommended, but it is certainly possible to achieve this in other software such as Illustrator, Inkscape, or CorelDRAW.